herrera-ignacio/oopnotes/README.md

 Strict real-world modeling leads to a system that reflects present but not necessarily future realities.
 The abstractions that arise during design are essential to achieve a flexible design.

 Design patterns help identify less obvious abstractions and the objects that express them.

+Design patterns ensures that a system can change a concrete ways, allowing some specific aspects of the system structure to vary indenepdently of the others, thus making the system more robust against a particular change.
+Design patterns make use of techniques such as abstract coupling and layered structuring to promote decoupled systems.

 ---